paybara/factorio-belt-tracer/README.md

 * I've not attempted to make this scalable, it currently traces the whole belt in the handler.
 It traces O(1000) length belts without a hiccup but I haven't tried it on a megabase.
 * Wires are only shown on the correct sides of the two vanilla combinators.
 They'll be shown in the center of any other entity that has multiple wire connection points.

+New for 2.0:

+* Traces might clear ghosts and/or prevent ghosts from being placed.

 ## Potential improvements

 * Clear the current line when hovered over it.